blueanvil/kerch/README.md

 {"identifier": "xyz"}
 {"identifier": 234}
 ```
+### Solution

-What Nestie does is to create a wrapper object for each type:
+Nestie solves this by creating a wrapper object for each type:
 ```json
 {"person": {"identifier": "xyz"} }
 {"disk":   {"identifier": 234} }